b1shtream/thoughts_on_research/README.md

 ● Write a paper that’s like “Hey my hypothesis was totally wrong, what’s up with that”

 ● Work on super long-term projects that only bear fruit after decades of work

+Creating diverse ecosystems is hard for humans because they like to do whatever everyone else is doing, even when they know it’s wrong.
+So when you’re trying to be a mammal and you see someone else trying to be a lizard, you might think they’re just doing a bad job being a mammal.
+“You should try having little hairs all over your body,” you might tell them.
+But a lizard isn’t a bad mammal.
+It’s a lizard.
+Its job is to eat flies and bask on rocks.

+Be the lizard.
+The mammals—that is, mainstream scientists, the ones who get PhDs and professor jobs—have their niche covered.
+What we need is more people doing botany in their backyards.
+We need basement chemists.
+We need amateur geologists and meteorologists.
+Heck, if some mammals want to try a different niche, so much the better: ditch the projects you think are pointless, do the thing you think is most important, write it in your own words, and put it on the internet.
+There’s plenty of space for everyone. - [https://ajr.fyi/files/fractal-canon.pdf](https://ajr.fyi/files/fractal-canon.pdf)